dcrommie/walbrook/education/investment-profile.md

 We regularly check that your investment profile is up to date to ensure that we continue to serve you in your best interests and that we keep abreast of any changes that may have a bearing on the advice that we provide.

-This fact sheet provides further information to help you understand some of the investment, tax and financial planning concepts discussed in your Statement of Advice.
+This fact sheet provides additional information to help with understanding the investment, tax and other financial planning concepts that we have discussed with you or included in your Statement of Advice.

 Please contact your adviser if there is any aspect on which you need further information or clarification.